Does Pennsylvania Have a One Bite Rule?

 If the negligent dog owner doesn't have liability insurance or their insurance limit is lower than your damages, you could go to court and sue the owner directly.

-In court, you must present your case to the judge and the jury.
+You must present your case to the judge and jury in court.
 The case will proceed to trial unless the owner offers you a settlement.

-In some cases, it may not be reasonable to pursue the dog owner in court.
+In some cases, pursuing the dog owner in court may not be reasonable.
 For example, if the owner is a retired citizen living off social security payments, they are unlikely to cover your damages.
 Speak to a lawyer to determine whether you need to go to court.

 Damages You Can Seek for Dog Bites